GSA/CFO.gov/_members/soltis-tim.md

 bio-image-alt-text: TIM SOLTIS
 layout: bio
 permalink: /bio/mr-tim-soltis/
-name : MR. TIM SOLTIS
+name : Mr. Tim Soltis
-department: OFFICE OF MANAGEMENT AND BUDGET
+department: Office of Management and Budget
-title: DEPUTY CONTROLLER, OFFICE OF FEDERAL FINANCIAL MANAGEMENT
+title: Deputy Controller, Office of Federal Financial Management
 ---
   Tim Soltis is the Deputy Controller in Office of Federal Financial Management.
 In that role, he serves as a
              senior member of the Office of Management and Budget&#39;s (OMB) management team supporting the